 There will be more deviation of the path on longer putts.
 The arc of the path will change slightly on the backstroke.
 It will start straight before deviating slightly to the inside.

 It will return to a straight path through the impact zone before finally ending slightly towards the inside on the follow-through.

-To maintain good control of the pace of your putts it is important to develop a consistent putting stroke with good rhythm.
+To maintain control of the pace of your putts, you must develop a consistent putting stroke with a good rhythm.

 The rhythm will lead to consistency in contact and distance control.

 Creating a pendulum effect with your shoulders and reducing the number of moving parts will create a good rhythm.